 Integrated assessment process

-Since the 1980s, Planning & Infrastructure has adopted an integrated assessment process for safety assurance of development proposals that are potentially hazardous.
+Since the 1980s, the department has adopted an integrated assessment process for safety assurance of development proposals that are potentially hazardous.
 State Environmental Planning Policy No 33 – Hazardous and Offensive Development (SEPP 33), which was gazetted in 1992, requires developers and consent authorities to specifically assess the hazards and risks associated with a proposed development before approval is given for construction and operation.An integrated hazards-related assessment process is followed, which includes:

 - a preliminary hazard analysis undertaken to support the development application by demonstrating that risk levels do not preclude approval